jojokarlin/Git_DRI_Jan_2017/README.md

 [versionphdcomics]: https://github.com/jojokarlin/Git_DRI_Jan_2017/blob/master/images/versionphdcomics.jpg "how Git's version control power can save you stress"

-This repository houses materials related to the Git Workshop offered at the GC Digital Research Institute in January 2017, forked from the GCDRI June 2016 git workshop taught by Jennifer Tang and Stephen Zweibel.
+This repository houses materials related to the Git Workshop offered at the GC Digital Research Institute in January 2018, forked from the GCDRI January 2017 workshop led by Jojo Karlin, which was forked from the GCDRI June 2016 git workshop taught by Jennifer Tang and Stephen Zweibel.

 [Workshop outline](outline.md)
 [Review of the command line](commandline.md)